devabdullah-lab/image-labs/README.md

 The API uses API keys to authenticate requests, ensuring that only authorized users can upload files.
 The server checks the key provided in the `x-api-key` header of the request against a predefined value stored in the server's environment variables.
 If the key is invalid or missing, the request will be denied.

+To further protect your API, ARCJET is required.
+ARCJET will help safeguard against common API attacks and ensure only legitimate traffic is processed.

 ---

 ## **File Storage**